deezed420/PiCraft/README.md

 ## Modded Servers
 * Fabric

-We plan to add more support in the future, but if you can't wait then you can supply a server jar.

 # PineCraft X Support
 We have a [Discord server](https://discord.gg/HhtjQU3GZr), but know that this support server is not for support related to minecraft, only for support with PineCraft X.